Utah Admin. Code R315-303-4 - Standards for Maintenance and Operation

 (i) No alternative intermediate cover will be

-approved by the Director without application from the owner or
+approved by the director without application from the owner or operator.

-or operator of a landfill shall maintain the monitoring systems required in
+of a landfill shall maintain the monitoring systems required in Subsection

 (6) Recycling Required.

-(a) An owner or operator of a landfill at
+(a) An owner or operator of a landfill where

-which the general public delivers household solid waste shall provide
+the general public delivers household solid waste shall provide containers

-containers in which the general public may place recyclable materials for which
+where the general public may place recyclable materials that have a market.
+The

-may demonstrate alternative means to providing an opportunity for the general
+alternative means to providing an opportunity for the general public to recycle

 (7) Disposal of Hazardous Waste and Waste